jeynek/PitPat-WebBT/README.md

 [https://keirany.github.io/PitPat-WebBT/](https://keirany.github.io/PitPat-WebBT/)

-# Forked to add automatic exports every 5 minutes with date and time in json filename
+# Forked to enable PWA, better resuming and sending the data to Health Connect using Tasker.